Archaeology and Architecture of Nepal

 - Prepare and publish the inventory of the cultural heritage.

-- Control the illicit export and import of the movable cultural property.
+- Control the illicit export and import of movable cultural property.

-- Provide technical and financial assistance to the local people and agencies for the monument conservation.
+- Provide technical and financial assistance to the local people and agencies for monument conservation.

 - Raise the awareness for the protection and promotion of the cultural heritage.

-- Publish the journal of Department of Archaeology "Ancient Nepal"
+- Publish the journal of the Department of Archaeology "Ancient Nepal"

 Nepal's other important archaeological sites are:

-Gotihawa-These ancient ruins are situated nearly eleven kilometers south of Taulihawa, the present district headquarters.
+Gotihawa- These ancient ruins are situated nearly eleven kilometers south of Taulihawa, the present district headquarters.
 To the north of the Gotihawa village, there is an ancient brick stupa and an Ashokan monolithic column.
 The lower portion with its square granite base stone is still intact but the crowning features and inscriptional portions are mission.
-The site can be safely identified as the Nirvan stupa of Kakuchhanda Buddha (one of the previous Buddhas), whose hometown lies within one kilometer of this stupa-pillar complex.
+The site can be safely identified as the Nirvana stupa of Kakuchhanda Buddha (one of the previous Buddhas), whose hometown lies within one kilometer of this stupa-pillar complex.

-Sagarahawa-This site is located nearly two km north of Tilaurakot on the bank of the Banganga river.
+Sagarahawa- This site is located nearly two km north of Tilaurakot on the bank of the Banganga River.
 It was excavated in 1896 and seventeen miniature stupas were found there.
-In the same general region, sites of ancient civilization have been identified at Lumbini, Banjarhi, Nipaniya and Kadyatawa to mention just a few names.
-Several eastern region of the country, the most important which are Bhediari, Varahakshetra, Janakpur and Simarangarh.
+In the same general region, sites of ancient civilization have been identified at Lumbini, Banjarhi, Nipaniya, and Kadyatawa to mention just a few names.
+Several eastern regions of the country, the most important of which are Bhediari, Varahakshetra, Janakpur, and Simarangarh.

-Bhediari-Located nearly ten km south of Biratnagar, the ancient ruins a this site have revealed many important brick temples, one of which has been fully excavated.
+Bhediari-Located nearly ten km south of Biratnagar, the ancient ruins of this site have revealed many important brick temples, one of which has been fully excavated.
 It appears to have been built in the Sunga period and shows two phases of construction.
 There is a two-meter high rectangular platform supported from the inside by cross walls.
-So far no image either of stone or terra-cotta has been found during the excavations; however, a number of silver punch-marked coins have been found.
+So far no image either of stone or terra-cotta has been found during the excavations; however, several silver punch-marked coins have been found.

 Varahakshetra-This is another important temple site located at the confluence of the Koka and Koshi rivers.
 The site is known to belong to the period of later Guptas who had issued a copper grant for the two Varaha images found there.
 Apart from these images, there are many miniature Gupta period temple replicas, which suggest that during the sixth to the seventh centuries AD, many such temples, and idols were made.

-Simarangarh-This was the old capital city of the Karnatakas of Mithila and was built by King Nanyadeva in 1097-98AD.
+Simarangarh-This was the old capital city of the Karnataka of Mithila and was built by King Nanyadeva in 1097-98AD.
 The ruins of the city extend over the area of 16km, the whole area still being surrounded by high kiln-burnt bricks.
 There are more than one hundred images and sculptures scattered all over the area.
-Most are made of black cist stone and are nicely polished; however, a few are also made of sandstone.
-The images represented at the site are of Vishnu, Narayan, Lakshmi-Narayan, Shankarsana, Garudopari Vishnu, Uma-Maheshwara, Durga, Shiva and Surya (both types standing and holding lotus flowers, while leaning over a seven-horsed chariot).
+Most are made of black cast stone and are nicely polished; however, a few are also made of sandstone.
+The images represented at the site are of Vishnu, Narayan, Lakshmi-Narayan, Shankarsana, Garudopari Vishnu, Uma-Maheshwara, Durga, Shiva, and Surya (both types standing and holding lotus flowers while leaning over a seven-horsed chariot).
 In different parts of Simarangarh, there are remains of temples and gateways of the old city.

-Other sites bearing Karnataka images and sculptures are Kanchanpur (near Rajbiraj), Murtiya (west of Janakpur) and Valmiky Nagar (near the Gandaki Barrage), as well as several other places between the Gandaki and Saptakoshi rivers.
+Other sites bearing Karnataka images and sculptures are Kanchanpur (near Rajbiraj), Murtiya (west of Janakpur), and Valmiki Nagar (near the Gandaki Barrage), as well as several other places between the Gandaki and Saptakoshi rivers.

 NEPALESE ARCHITECTURE ( BASTUKALA )

-B. The Stupa or Chaitya Style: According to the Bouddha tradition, the style of architecture having a broad base and gradually tempering upwards is called the Stupa or Chaitya Style.
+B. The Stupa or Chaitya Style: According to the Buddha tradition, the style of architecture having a broad base and gradually tempering upwards is called the Stupa or Chaitya Style.
 Emperor Ashok is believed to have introduced this style of architecture in Nepal.
-Maya Devi temple of Lumbini is its fine example.
-This style has been in practise in Nepal since ancient times.
-Swayambhu Nath and Boudddha Nath are the excellent examples of the Stupa Style.
-Ashok Stupa of Patan is believed to be the oldest stupa of Nepal.
+Maya Devi temple of Lumbini is a fine example.
+This style has been in practice in Nepal since ancient times.
+Swayambhu Nath and Boudddha Nath are excellent examples of the Stupa Style.
+Ashok Stupa of Patan is believed to be the oldest stupa in Nepal.
 Charumati Chaitya of Chawahil is also built in this style.

-There are buildings and religious shrines built in Gumbaj Style, mugal style etc in Nepal.
+There are buildings and religious shrines built in the Gumbaj Style, Mughal style, etc in Nepal.
 Janaki Mandir of Janakpur is its example.
-There are some fine Gumbaj Style architectueres especially in the Terai.
-The Malla period palace of 55 storey in Bhaktapur, Rana period palace of Singha Durbar, Kesar Mahal, Thapathali Durbar, Sri Mahal, Rani Mahal etc are also some fine examples of the Nepalese architectures.
-We can see some of the Europeans style architecture in these palaces.
+There is some fine Gumbaj-style architecture, especially in the Terai.
+The Malla period palace of 55 storeys in Bhaktapur, the Rana period palace of Singha Durbar, the Kesar Mahal, Thapathali Durbar, Sri Mahal, Rani Mahal, etc is also some fine examples of Nepalese architecture.
+We can see some of the European-style architecture in these palaces.